thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 	ch10 $  python3 tasks4.py remove 1

 ###### Note:
 We do not print confirmation like "task deleted", "task added", it can be added.
 But we are following the philosophy of "no message = no error message", thus we skipped that.
-If something goes wrong, our program complains, if everything goes wrong, we say nothing.
+If something goes wrong, our program complains, if everything goes right, we say nothing.

 We have a fully working todo list manager as of now, what we need to do, is to reduce the redundancy.
 That'll be undertaken in the next chapter.